Last updated on May 20, 2021.

-Where to get my pregnancy terminated and how much does an abortion cost in Hong Kong?
+Where to get it and how much does an abortion cost in Hong Kong?

 How much: Medical or Surgical Termination under local anesthesia: HK$3,500 (Entitled persons), HK$4,700 (Non-entitled persons)/ Monitored Anesthetic Care: HK$1,900

 The FPA can only provide termination services for patients who are pregnant up to ten week’s gestation and have no complicating medical disease or previous uterine surgery (such as a cesarean section).

 Matilda provides termination services for patients who are pregnant up to 14 weeks for surgical termination and up to 7 weeks for a medical termination.
 For cases between 15 and 24 weeks, termination of pregnancy may be performed for fetal abnormality or serious maternal medical conditions subject to approval by the Medical Superintendant.